mindhivenz/mock-aws/README.md

 Then you can start a copy of the local server and get a DynamoDB client pointing to that server with `dynamodbClientInstance`.
-The instance is created on a free port so you can run tests in parallell across multiple instances of Node.
+The instance is created on a free port so you can run tests in parallel across multiple instances of Node.

+Note: the local server requires Java to be installed.

 `givenTableCreated` will ensure the table is setup as per the given properties and empty.